 Back to my point.
 We installed a couple model apartments recently, and I wanted to share the concept to completion for one of them.
 The living room concept is above, and the after photos are below.
 I am in love with how it turned out!
 It is beyond amazing to see something that was once only in your brain as an idea come to life...to be able to walk in and around something you once only imagined.

 The two bedrooms changed a bit once we were on site.
 The above bedroom (Bedroom 2) was a last minute design change.
 We originally designed it to be a kid's room as directed, but then the developers changed their minds and wanted it to be an adult bedroom.
-The above mood board is actually for the Bedroom 1, but we ended up putting the Staredown print (above) in Bedroom 2.
-We swapped lighting, artwork, and rugs between bedrooms, and we love how they both turned out in the end.
+So, we swapped lighting, artwork, and rugs between bedrooms, changed up the styling a bit, and we love how they both turned out in the end.

 Location: Pinnacle Towers, San Diego